Quick Tip: Mix Sand with Paint for Non-Slip Surfaces

 Begin by scraping away any cracked, flaking, or peeling paint from the area that you’re refinishing.
 Next, sand the area by hand, or if you want to make quicker work of things, opt for a power sander.
 Continue sanding until there’s a roughed-up surface to which the paint can adhere properly.
 Before moving on to the next step, be sure to clean the surface thoroughly, leaving plenty of time for the area to dry out completely.

 Now comes the part that may be unfamiliar.
-Pour some paint into a paint tray, then toss in a small handful of play sand, such as Quikrete Play Sand, which you can buy locally or online.
+Pour some paint into a paint tray, then toss in a small handful of play sand, such as Quikrete Play Sand, which you can buy locally or online (view on Amazon).
 Aim for a ratio of four parts paint for every one part sand.
 Stir well—and keep stirring each and every time you load fresh paint onto the tool you have chosen for the work, be it a brush or a roller.

 Once you’ve finished applying the initial coat of paint, allow plenty of time for it to cure.
-Temperature and humidity are factors that may influence the amount of drying time necessary, but all things considered, the process ought to take no longer than 24 hours (though it may take considerably less time than that).
+Temperature and humidity are factors that may influence the amount of drying time necessary, but all things considered, the process should take no longer than 24 hours (though it may take much less time than that).

 Complete the job with a second, sand-less coat of paint.
 To a degree, the second coat is going to hide the sand, but you are still likely to notice it, especially with time and once the surface has undergone some wear.

-If you’re painting a highly visible area and have concerns with how sand may looks, instead choose clear plastic grit, such as Seal Krete Clear-Grip.
+If you’re painting a highly visible area and have concerns with how sand may looks, instead choose clear plastic grit, such as Seal Krete Clear-Grip (view on Amazon).
 Whereas sand grains can look like dark specks, clear plastic does remain relatively unnoticeable.

 Another option is to glue down rows of coarse, non-slip strips (like those used to provide traction in the bathtub).
 While these strips lose their grit in time, so too does the mixture of paint and sand.